-Multi Graduation: Muli seeks to recognize multiracial, bi-racial, or mixed-race identifying folks.
+Multi Graduation : Multi Graduation seeks to recognize multiracial, bi-racial, or mixed-race identifying folks.
 For some students, they do not identify with a monoracial experience, but instead, identify with 2 or more races or ethnicities.
 This ceremony is specifically for them to be in community with other folks who identify as “multi” and celebrate their unique experience as a multi/bi racial or ethnic student.

 MENA/SWANA Graduation: Seeks to celebrate the cultural heritage of students who identify with Middle Eastern and North African descent.
-This includes but is not limited to: Iranian, Lebanese, Algerian, Egyptian, Armenian, Iraqi, Jordanian, Syrian, Greek, Afghani, Arab, Turk, Copt, Assyrian, Saudi, Moroccan, Kurd, Tunisian, Sudanese, Pakistani, Bangladeshi
+This includes but is not limited to: Iranian, Lebanese, Algerian, Egyptian, Armenian, Iraqi, Jordanian, Syrian, Greek, Afghani, Arab, Turk, Copt, Assyrian, Saudi, Moroccan, Kurd, Tunisian, Sudanese, Pakistani, and Bangladeshi.

-Students may also participate in more than one ceromony!
+Students may also participate in more than one ceremony!